jakemeltzer333/Back-To-The-Future-Trivia/README.md

 and I didn't even think about it until it was too late.
 That was definitely a huge learning experience for me.

-##If you had more time to work on your game, what would you do?
+## If you had more time to work on your game, what would you do?

 Honestly, I'm amazed I got my game to work as well as it does, so there really isn't too much more I was dying to do with it.
-I might have made some fancier design elements if I had more time like insert BTTF music or maybe bolts of lightning, but beyond unnecessary cosmetic tweaks, I'm happy with the functionality of my game.
+I might have made some fancier design elements if I had more time like insert BTTF music or maybe bolts of lightning, but beyond those fun but ultimately unnecessary cosmetic tweaks, I'm happy with the functionality of my game.